cgabriel5/wa-devkit/docs/vendor.md

 1. The project provides a handy Gulp helper task to make this move easy.
 Simply run the following command:
 	- `$ yarn remove sanitize.css`
-	- `$ gulp dependency --type css --action remove --name sanitize.css`
+	- `$ gulp dependency --remove sanitize.css --type css`
 2. Once removed, you have to then properly unlink the library.
 	- Simply remove the file the `css.vendor.files` array in [`./configs/bundles.json`](/configs/bundles.json).
 	- It is important to note that the array order is very important as it tells Gulp the order in which [`./css/bundles/vendor.css`](/css/bundles/vendor.css) needs to be built so leave other library file paths alone.